-Everyone who fishes has their own story and there’s no better way to tell that story then with a photograph.
+Everyone who fishes has their own story and there’s no better way to tell that story than with a photograph.
 It requires speed and precision to get the fish back in the water quickly and to make the client happy.

 Fishing isn’t really about the fish, it’s about the story.
-I’ve worked in a lot of fields and I can honestly say that above all others this one relies on how much better you can make your story then someone else’s.
+I’ve worked in a lot of fields and I can honestly say that above all others this one relies on how much better you can make your story than someone else’s.
 We have all heard of them, that one big fish that spooled you out, that broke off your fly with a single head flick and made your heart leap just thinking about what could’ve been.
 A fish story.
 A Big fish.
-The only thing that’s better then the story is the photos that go with it.
+The only thing that’s better than the story is the photos that go with it.
 The proof, the evidence, that’s where the photography comes in.

-The way I look at it there are three important types of photos: the portrait shot, the detail shot and the scenic shot.
-As the name implies the Portrait is the one where the all too proud fishermen holds up their prize.
+The way I look at it there are three important types of photos: the portrait shot, the detail shot, and the scenic shot.
+As the name implies the Portrait is the one where the all too proud fishermen hold up their prize.
 This is by far the most important.
-Then there is the detail shot, just the fish or even a smaller part of the fish, that shows off what made it so great to begin with.
+Then there is the detail shot, just the fish or even a smaller part of the fish, that shows off what made it so great, to begin with.
 Then the last is the one above, the scenic shot.
 It’s kind of a combination of a landscape and a portrait as it shows off the fisherman’s skills while also tempting the viewer to go back out on the water.

 So why the 24-70?
 Or why the Flash?
-Well let’s start with the lens.
+Well, let’s start with the lens.
 I have always liked the 24-70 because it is such a versatile lens.
 It does everything with no vignette.
-Plus, since I shoot Nikon I can always switch to high speed crop and get in tighter with my subject.
+Plus, since I shoot Nikon I can always switch to high-speed crops and get in tighter with my subject.
 Sometimes this is very useful.
 Going back to the one lens thing, if I go really wide say the 18-35 then I’m stuck with a really wide range the whole time.
 Then again if I go with the 70-200 then I’m stuck with a medium range.
 The point is, while on the river you want that versatility because you have to handle a multitude of shots.

 Next up is flash.
 This is something I’ve done since day one for two very important reasons.
 First off, everyone who fishes wears a hat.
 Go figure right.
 Being outside people wear hats.
-Well that hat creates a nasty shadow on the persons face and then the photos don’t look as good.
+Well, that hat creates a nasty shadow on the person’s face and then the photos don’t look as good.
 If you don’t believe me try using a phone with the flash turned off and you’ll see.
-A flash helps get ride of that shadow.
-Secondly, flash does a very important thing beyond adding more light.
+A flash helps get rid of that shadow.
+Secondly, the flash does a very important thing beyond adding more light.
 It makes the color pop!
 Most fish are very unique in their colors and very bright.
 We want to bring out that detail because each specimen is different.
 The combination of the 24-70 with the SB-5000 makes for a great combo to accomplish the goals of both a portrait and a detail shot.
 Not always the best for the scenic but then there’s one more key piece of info you need.
 You have to move!!!
 Don’t plant and make your subject move.
-You, the photographer, needs to move.
+You, the photographer, need to move.
 If for no other reason then that fish is hard to hold and eventually it might slip out and then poof no photo.
 Just be careful and watch your footing and you’ll be fine.

 Fishing photography can be a lot of fun.
-For me I combine the lessons of Wildlife photography in that I try not to harm the subject, with the romance of Landscape photography by bringing out the beauty in post.
+For me, I combine the lessons of Wildlife photography in that I try not to harm the subject, with the romance of Landscape photography by bringing out the beauty in post.
 It’s a combination of documenting while also making the viewer want to be out on the water.
 Because that’s what this is about, getting back out there and enjoying the world around us.

 Fishing Blog Posts